Check Out These Stunning Floral Decor Elements – They Will Really Add The “Wow” Factor To Your Celebration

 3. Proper lighting that provides soft and intimate focal points.

-Lanterns, candlesticks, and votives, when combined with flowers, provide a romantic touch whenever they are used.
-Whether surrounding a larger floral arrangement or just a few simple blossoms or greens, they are especially effective in small event spaces.
+When combined with flowers, lanterns, candlesticks, and votives provide a romantic touch whenever they are used.
+They are especially effective in small event spaces, whether surrounding a larger floral arrangement or just a few simple blossoms or greens.

 Their soft glow will add an attractive and romantic ambiance.